Haystack Mountain outside of Ray Brook winds through beautiful forests and climbs to a mountaintop with great views to the north and west

 The Summit of Haystack Mountain

 Haystack Mountain does not reach the elevation for a substantial boreal forest on the summit.
 The forest remains hardwood for the entirety of the climb, mixing slightly with conifers at the summit.
-The summit itself is a rocky a with and grassy with trails leading through ferns and grasses.
-The various outcrops that provide wide-open views to the east.
+The summit itself is rocky with grassy trails through ferns and grasses, leading to outcrops provide wide-open views to the east.

 The return trip is the same as the hike in.